SABAA TEAM SUPER FINAL 2019 RULES

 - If a participant appears incapable of safely operating his/her boat, the tournament director may exercise their right to disqualify that person for the tournament.

-- All captains must be in possession of a valid Certificate of Competence and Certificate of Fitness for their Both certificates must be emailed to the organizers with the trail entry form, not later than 29 October 2018.
+- All captains must be in possession of a valid Certificate of Competence and Certificate of Fitness for their boat.
+Both certificates must be uploaded with the tournament entry form on the tournament website (www.sabaateamtrail.co.za), not later than 28 October 2019.
 (Failure to produce these documents shall be cause for automatic disqualification from the tournament).

 RULE 11: SPORTSMANSHIP